PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1101 passed, 5 deselected, 2 warnings in 144.16s` for the full direct suite.

 No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.

-The next checkpoint should make this rewrite differential-index and `LayoutState` aware, add a stable transactional runner with model-only and indexed topology guards, replace both raw production calls, and verify a root model sequentially.
+The indexed flatten/Concat checkpoint is now complete.
+Producer/consumer lookup, the inserted side-input Reshape, Concat input/output mutation, downstream edge replacement, structural removal, and pruning all use a shared differential index and `LayoutState`.
+Both raw production calls were replaced without changing their relative order by `run_flatten_concat_reshape_cleanup`, with stable ID `layout.flatten_concat_expanddims_nhwc` in `LAYOUT_PLAN`.
+Model-only preflight requires Reshape and Concat, while the indexed strict-linear Reshape→Concat→Reshape guard rejects fan-out before snapshotting.

+Sequential verification completed with:

+- `5 passed` for indexed success/fan-out, ordered diagnostics, ownership, and irrelevant-preflight efficiency;
+- an AST mutation audit showing zero raw production calls, exactly two runner calls, and no direct operator deletion/insertion or local graph-map rebuild;
+- Tier 1 `superpoint.onnx`, where both runtime positions were correctly guard-skipped with zero snapshots, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `1.6666017472743988e-06`;
+- `1103 passed, 5 deselected, 2 warnings in 144.22s` for the full direct suite.

+The generated 18 MB output directory and internal metrics file were deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.
+Rerun the raw post-lowering inventory before selecting the next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`